-This 2023-2024 budget justification document includes comparisons to the Board approved 2022-2023 budget and describes the major spending items in each budget category to provide transparency and promote understanding of the use of budgeted resources.
+This 2023-2024 staff draft budget justification document includes comparisons to the Board approved 2022-2023 budget and describes the major spending items in each budget category to provide transparency and promote understanding of the use of budgeted resources.
 Estimates are provided by major budget category, office, and cost element.

 The NCUA also posts supporting documentation for its budget request on the NCUA website to assist the public in understanding its budget development process.
-The 2023 budget represents the NCUA's projections of operating and capital costs for the year and is subject to approval by the Board.
+The staff draft budget for 2023 represents the NCUA's projections of operating and capital costs for the year and is subject to approval by the Board.